 The Washington Department of Fish and Wildlife is dedicated to conservation of Washington’s fish and wildlife resources and ecosystems.
 The agency’s legal mandate is to preserve, protect, perpetuate, and manage wildlife within the state, including native insects like the monarch butterfly.
 Washington Fish and Wildlife also manages over a million acres in 33 designated wildlife areas across the state.
 Recent conservation concern for the monarch resulted in the agency designating it as a ‘species of greatest conservation need’ in the 2015 Washington State Wildlife Action Plan.
 Realizing little was known about monarch distribution, abundance, and habitat in Washington, the department has engaged in an intensive two-year survey for the butterfly and its requisite milkweed habitat.

 The Xerces Society is a nonprofit organization that protects wildlife through the conservation of invertebrates and their habitat.
 Xerces has a long history of working to protect monarchs and their habitat, and with a particular focus on the western monarch population.
-To address the needs of western monarchs, Xerces engages citizen scientists to monitor overwintering monarchs in California, partners with native seed producers to increase the availability of milkweed seed, and helps restore high-quality habitat for monarchs.
+To address the needs of western monarchs, Xerces engages community scientists to monitor overwintering monarchs in California, partners with native seed producers to increase the availability of milkweed seed, and helps restore high-quality habitat for monarchs.

 Chartered by Congress in 1984, the National Fish and Wildlife Foundation (NFWF) protects and restores the nation’s fish, wildlife, plants and habitats.
 Working with federal, corporate and individual partners, NFWF has funded more than 4,500 organizations and committed more than $3.5 billion to conservation projects.
 Learn more at www.nfwf.org.